iNotes and Dedications

 CH01 Series Synopsis of Seasons 0, 1, 2, the Movie Outline, and 3

 I know, I know.
 The Homework Helmet taught you that there were only two seasons of Phil of the Future, twenty-two episodes each, 'cept the first season only had twenty-one.
 (Ever consider that's where the "21" in "2121" originated?)
-Well, there was also a proof-of-concept episode filmed, but never aired.
+Well, there was also a proof-of-concept episode filmed, yet never aired.
 So, that makes 44 "Phils," right?
 Well … what about a well-deserved series-capping Phil feature movie?
 The outline for Phil of the Feature was written by Phil of the Future's creators to provide closure to the series - silly writers, we didn't want closure; we wanted the story to continue.
-Counting the PotF movie, that makes 45 Phil stories, and did you know there were other outlines, full scripts and PotF ideas for future episodes typed out before "Future Tutor" aired (Please see below and Chapter 18), bringing the Phil tally to 59?
-Don't forget to count the PotF Game Boy Advance's storyline involving foiling Pim's diabolical master plan to take over Pickford and then the world!
+Counting the PotF movie, that makes 45 Phil stories, and did you know there were other outlines, full scripts and PotF ideas for future episodes typed out before "Future Tutor" ever aired (Please see below and Chapter 18), bringing the Phil tally to 59?
+Don't forget to count the PotF Game Boy Advance's storyline involving Phil, Keely and Curtis foiling Pim's diabolical master plan to take over Pickford and then the world!
 That makes a nice round number - 60 - two-thirds more of a season of Phil of the Future!
+And when you consider that television series today crank out a mere 10 to 15 episodes and call that a season, our 17 extra Phil episodes should easily qualify for an entire season, a full season of Phil!

 In the evolution of a script, four stages exist.
 The Story Ideas develop into Table Drafts before Production Drafts which precede Shooting Drafts.
-To help in keeping everyone on the same page of the latest revision to a story being told, the sheets of paper for the further polished and adapted script are printed on are sequenced by color.
+To help in keeping everyone on the same page of the latest revision to a story being told, the sheets of paper for the further polished and adapted script are printed on are sequenced by color, beginning with white, and then adding colors to highlight the latest revisions, with asterisks in new lines right margin.

 Script Color Code Sequence: